edbecnel/OnlineSchematicsEditor/docs/CODE_ORGANIZATION.md

 # Online Schematics Editor - Code Organization

+> See the documentation index for a curated overview and quick links: [docs/INDEX.md](INDEX.md)

 ## File Structure

 The application is organized as a single file (`src/app.ts`) with clear section markers for navigation.